-The net realizable value of inventory is its estimated selling price in the ordinary course of business less its estimated costs of completion and the estimated costs necessary to make the sale.
-The estimation of net realizable value is based on current market conditions and historical experience with selling products of a similar nature.
-Changes in market conditions may have a material impact on the estimation of net realizable value.
+The net realizable value of inventory is its estimated selling price in the ordinary course of business less its estimated costs of completion and disposal.
+The estimation of net realizable value is based on current market conditions and historical experience with product sales of a similar nature.
+Changes in market conditions may have a material impact on the estimation of the net realizable value.